dynverse/dyno/README.md

 ### Preparing the data

-The first step is to prepare the data for trajectory inference. `wrap_expression` requires both the counts and normalised expression as some TI methods are specifically built for one or the other
+The first step is to prepare the data for trajectory inference using `wrap_expression`.
+It requires both the counts and normalised expression (with genes/features in columns) as some TI methods are specifically built for one or the other:

 ``` r
 data("fibroblast_reprogramming_treutlein")